cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 1. `uaa.clients.*.secrets` properties need to be coordinated across various Bosh deployments and cloud.gov apps or service brokers.
-1. `collectd.riemann_server` property for Riemann server address.
-1. `nessus-agent.*` properties for Nessus.
 1. `login.smtp.*` properties for Mandrill.

 #### Metadata and properties for external SAML providers

 1. `login.providers.*` metadata along with `login.saml.*` properties for
    certificates and keys.
     - The metadata comes from our external SAML providers.
-In order to rotate these coordinate with them to exchange new metadata.
-The properties for `login.saml.*` can be generate with the following documentation, although this data will also need to be coordinated and exchanged with all providers.

-#### Credentials for RDS instances

-1. `ccdb.*` properties AWS RDS connection configuration.
-    - These properties need to be coordinated with our `cg-provision` repository.
-1. `uaadb.*` properties AWS RDS connection configuration.
-    - These properties need to be coordinated with our `cg-provision` repository.
+[These properties cannot be rotated without downtime.](https://www.pivotaltracker.com/n/projects/997278/stories/142082611).

 #### New Relic external accounts